BinhLe87/loopback3-core/server/api/docs_web/client_api_docs/source/includes/api/util/_update_tree_position_levels.md

 ## Update tree position levels
-Update tree position levels starting from a workbook - chapter(s) - page(s)
+Update tree position levels that allow starting at any level in the tree - means support to update a part of tree level of workbook - chapter(s) - page(s) - item(s).

 > Example Request